yggdrasil-network/yggdrasil-network.github.io/_posts/2021-06-26-v0-4-prerelease-benchmarks.md

 author: Arceliar
 ---

-### The Problem with v0.3
+### Revisiting v0.3

 In the current stable release of Yggdrasil, `v0.3.16`, routing works basically the same way that it has always worked since release.
 Traffic is forwarded by greedy routing in a metric space.
-In essence, each node has a distance label (`coords` in the code), and given the distance label of any two nodes, you can calculate the distance of some path between them.
+In essence, each node has a "distance label", and given the distance label of any two nodes, you can calculate the distance of some path between them.
+In the code, this label is usually called `coords`, as it represents a position in the tree, but technically we don't care about the position itself, we only care that it works as a distance label.
 Traffic is forwarded to whichever peer minimizes that distance to the destination.
 This has been discussed in an [earlier blog post](2018-07-17-world-tree.md), so lets not worry about the details of how it works for now.
 Instead, we'll focus on what happens when it *doesn't* work.

 To be able to send traffic to a destination `D`, the sender `S` must look up the node's distance label and key in the DHT.
 This happens just before session setup, where ephemeral keys are exchanged.
 You can think of it a bit like a DNS lookup: it maps some known static information (the node's Yggdrasil IPv6 address) onto some unknown or dynamic information (the node's static key and dynamic distance label).
 If anything happens to the network that causes the destination node `D`'s distance label to change, then all traffic to `D` will drop until the `S` can look up `D`'s new distance label.
 However, that lookup depends on the DHT, and the DHT *also* uses distance labels for communication, so DHT lookups for `D` will fail for some amount of time, until the out-of-date information about `D` times out or is replaced.
 While that's happening, `S` cannot communicate with `D`, even if the path between `S` and `D` is unaffected.
 Further exacerbating the problem, the DHT search is an iterative process, which requires round trip communication with multiple nodes.
 These nodes are, for the most part, randomly distributed across the physical network, meaning most of them are likely to be near the edge of the network, where connections are comparatively unreliable and costly to use.
 If any part of the lookup fails, then this delays search progress (if it doesn't cause the search to fail entirely).